Back to Blog

 Ra is the most common specification, but it doesn’t tell the whole story.
 Two surfaces with identical Ra can have very different characteristics.

-Rz (Average Maximum Height) Measures the average of the five highest peaks to five lowest valleys.
-More sensitive to occasional deep scratches or high peaks that Ra might average out.
+Rz (Average Maximum Height) measures the average of the five highest peaks to five lowest valleys.
+It’s more sensitive to occasional deep scratches or high peaks that Ra might average out, making it valuable for sealing applications where isolated defects matter.

-Rt (Total Height) The total distance from lowest valley to highest peak.
-Critical for sealing applications where a single deep scratch can cause leakage.
+Rt (Total Height) captures the total distance from lowest valley to highest peak.
+This parameter is critical for sealing applications where a single deep scratch can cause leakage, since Ra would mask such isolated defects.

-Rsk (Skewness) Indicates whether a surface has more peaks or valleys.
-Negative skewness (more valleys) is often preferred for bearing surfaces—the valleys hold lubricant.
+Rsk (Skewness) indicates whether a surface has more peaks or valleys.
+Negative skewness, meaning more valleys than peaks, is often preferred for bearing surfaces because the valleys hold lubricant.

 Common Mistakes to Avoid

-Over-specifying “to be safe” If a surface doesn’t have a functional requirement for a specific finish, don’t specify one.
-Let the machinist use standard processes.
+Over-specifying “to be safe” is the most expensive mistake.
+If a surface doesn’t have a functional requirement for a specific finish, don’t specify one.
+Let the machinist use standard processes that naturally produce acceptable results.

-Specifying finish on non-functional surfaces Cosmetic surfaces rarely need finish callouts.
-If appearance matters, specify “machine marks acceptable” or “good commercial finish” rather than a tight Ra.
+Specifying finish on non-functional surfaces wastes money on cosmetics.
+If appearance matters, specify “machine marks acceptable” or “good commercial finish” rather than a tight Ra value.
+See our DFM guidelines for more cost-saving strategies.

-Ignoring process limitations Some geometries can’t achieve fine finishes.
-Deep holes, internal corners, and interrupted cuts have practical limits.
+Ignoring process limitations leads to impossible callouts.
+Some geometries can’t achieve fine finishes regardless of effort.
+Deep holes, internal corners, and interrupted cuts have practical limits that no amount of money can overcome.

-Calling out finish without measurement method For critical applications, specify how the measurement should be taken—probe direction, evaluation length, and filter cutoff.
+Calling out finish without measurement method creates ambiguity on critical applications.
+For important surfaces, specify how the measurement should be taken—probe direction, evaluation length, and filter cutoff all affect the measured value.

 How to Specify on Drawings